Caribbean Commitment against Illicit Networks

 By Geraldine Cook/Diálogo January 09, 2018

-Commodore Hayden Pritchard, chief of Defence Staff, Trinidad and Tobago Defence Force (TTDF), is focused on maintaining the rule of law in the face of gang activity, potential youth recruitment for terrorism, and youth delinquency.
+Commodore Hayden Pritchard, chief of Defence Staff, Trinidad and Tobago Defence Force (TTDF), is concerned with the maintenance of the rule of law in the face of gang activity, potential youth recruitment for terrorism, and delinquency of youth.
 As a Caribbean regional partner, Commodore Pritchard is working to build networks against criminal activities.

 Commodore Pritchard participated at the 16th annual Caribbean Nations Security Conference (CANSEC), held in Georgetown, Guyana on December 6-7, 2017.
 CANSEC participants discussed regional actions to counter transregional transnational threat networks (T3N).
 Commodore Pritchard spoke with Diálogo about his participation in CANSEC, the security concern his country faces, and the importance of building networks as the key to reverse the effect of illegal networks in the Caribbean region.